Slightly Non-Linear Higher-Order Tree Transducers: From the almost !-depth 1 IAM to invisible pebbles

 The fact that this machine is equivalent (strongly bisimilar) to the one defined in Section~\ref{sec:depth-1} is immediate.
-Then, we can use it to compile $\lambda$-transducers to IPTTs as in Section~\ref{sec:iam}: \begin{lem} Almost !-depth 1 $\lambda$-transducer $\subseteq$ invisible pebble tree transducer $\equiv$ MSOT-S². \end{lem}

-Here, the equivalence between IPTT and MSOT-S² is a rephrasing of a result of Engelfriet et al.~\cite[Theorem~53]{InvisiblePebbles}, as explained in~\cite[\S3.3]{titosurvey}.
+Then, we can use it to compile $\lambda$-transducers to IPTTs as in Section~\ref{sec:iam}: \begin{lem} Almost !-depth 1 $\lambda$-transducer $\subseteq$ invisible pebble tree transducer $\equiv$ MSOT-S$^2$. \end{lem} Here, the equivalence between IPTT and MSOT-S$^2$ is a rephrasing of a result of Engelfriet et al.~\cite[Theorem~53]{InvisiblePebbles}, as explained in~\cite[\S3.3]{titosurvey}.